 - Start with the potatoes.
 Toss them with the olive oil and spice seasoning and make sure the potatoes are coated well. (only the potatoes are coated with olive oil so they get nice and crispy!)

 - Then take the corn on the cob and toss with the spice seasoning.

-- Place both the potatoes and the corn on your sheet pan and bake them in the oven for 15 minutes.
+- Place both the potatoes and the corn on the baking sheet and bake them in the oven for 15 minutes.

 - While those are baking, toss the peppers with the cajun spices and set aside.